Republic of Maryland: History

-Maryland had an increasing proportion of free blacks among its African-American population.
+The U.S. state of Maryland had an increasing proportion of free blacks among its African-American population.
 During the first two decades after the American Revolution, about 25% of blacks were freed, in part because slaveholders were inspired by the war's ideals.
 Practically, changing labor needs meant that fewer slaves were required.
 By 1810 some 30% of northern Maryland's blacks were free, in what was a more urbanized region, but so were 20% of blacks in the southern part of the state.
 In the next two decades the number of free blacks increased markedly in the northern part of the state, and many congregated in Baltimore, the state's and the South's largest city.
 By 1830 Maryland had a total of 52,938 free blacks: 51.3% of blacks in northern Maryland were free, and the black population of Baltimore was 75% free.
 In southern Maryland, free blacks made up 24.7% of the black population.

 The Maryland State Colonization Society was originally a branch of the American Colonization Society, which had founded the colony of Liberia at Monrovia on January 7, 1822.
 The Maryland Society decided to establish a new settlement of its own to accommodate its emigrants and with the intention of controlling trade to its colony.
 In December 1831, the Maryland state legislature in the United States appropriated US$10,000 for 26 years to transport 10,000 free blacks and ex-slaves, and 400 Caribbean slaves from the United States and the Caribbean islands, respectively, to Africa.
 It founded the Maryland State Colonization Society for this purpose.
 Nowhere near that number were actually transported.